danielatrivella/np3_ligand/np3_LigPCDS/README.md

 #### 1.2 Filter PDB List

-Filter the PDB report lists using as criteria the PDB entries resolution, a list of organic atoms (natural products filter), the deposit date of the PDB entries and the ligand's counts by PDB entry.
+Filter the RCSB PDB report lists using as criteria the PDB entries resolution, a list of organic atoms (natural products filter), the deposit date of the PDB entries and the ligand's counts by PDB entry.
-These report files must follow the table format exported by PDB in july 2019.
+These report files must follow the table format exported by RCSB PDB in july 2019.

 *Run:*